WPP PLC Annual Shareholders Meeting Transcript

-Good afternoon, everyone, and thank you, once again, for joining us at this Annual General Meeting of WPP PLC.
+Good afternoon, and thank you for joining this WPP shareholder presentation.
+I'm Roberto Quarta, Chairman of WPP.

-A quorum of shareholders is present, and I therefore declare the meeting open.

-Now before we begin, I would like to introduce you to my colleagues on the Board.
-To my left is Mark Read, our CEO; next to Mark, Paul Richardson, our Group Financial Director; and to his left, Jacques Aigrain, the Chairman of our Audit Committee and who has also been a member of the Compensation Committee having served on the Board since 2013; next to him is Sally Susman, she is a member of our Nomination and Governance Committee and a Board Director since 2013; on her left is Sir John Hood who chairs our Compensation Committee and has been a member of the Board since 2014; next to him we have Cindy Rose, our most recent appointment to the Board who is also a member of the Audit Committee; next to her is Sol Trujillo, our longest-serving non-Executive Director, having joined the Board in 2010, also a member of the Audit Committee; finally on the left, you have
+Before I continue, I must draw your attention to the safe harbor statement shown here.
+I would like to start by saying that I hope that you and your families are well and safe during these very difficult and exceptional times.
+The devastating human cost and the economic impact of the coronavirus pandemic means that we are looking at everything through a new lens, including how we best serve the interest of all our stakeholders during this time.
+In light of the social distancing measures introduced by the U.K. government and to help protect our shareholders, employees and Board members, our 2020 AGM had to follow a very different format to previous years, as we explained in the AGM notice of meeting.
+Our AGM was held at midday today at our Sea Containers office as a closed meeting to consider the business set out in the notice of the meeting.
+The quorum for our meeting is 2 members present in person and entitled to vote.
+The quorum was

 WPP PLC Annual Shareholders Meeting Transcript